Official Visitor Website

 Spring

 Sheringham Viking Festival: The Vikings once sowed terror in the hearts of those living on our shores, but their return to North Norfolk will be very welcome.
-The festival, on April 8, culminates in the burning of a model longship.
+The festival culminates in the burning of a model longship.
+Details

-Norfolk & Norwich Festival: Norfolk’s biggest arts event, this year from May 12-28, offers a culturally diverse programme of music, dance, theatre and visual arts.
+Norfolk & Norwich Festival: Norfolk’s biggest arts event offers a culturally diverse programme of music, dance, theatre and visual arts.
 Details

-Burnham Market Horse Trials: Gaining international status in 2003, this April 16-18 event attracts some of the best national and international riders.
+Burnham Market Horse Trials: Gaining international status in 2003, this April event attracts some of the best national and international riders.
+Details

-Folk On The Pier: Norfolk’s largest festival of its kind, you’ll find folk rock and acoustic acts at the Pavilion Theatre, Cromer and across the town between May 5-7.
-The Oysterband headlines this year’s 25th anniversary event.
+Folk On The Pier: Norfolk’s largest festival of its kind, you’ll find folk rock and acoustic acts at the Pavilion Theatre, Cromer and across the town in May.
 Details

 Royal Norfolk Show Norfolk Showground Costessey

 Royal Norfolk Show: Two days in late June when it seems as if all of Norfolk descends on the showground outside Norwich.
-In 2023 iut’s June 28-29.
 Details

 Fairy Fair: two days each May that features workshops, live music, entertainment and lots more for a magical day-out where families with young children can connect with nature.
 Details